gridaco/assistant/CONTRIBUTING.md

 if using material-ui, read the following [guidelines](https://material-ui.com/guides/minimizing-bundle-size/).

+You can also run / inspect / develop the [ui](./ui) on the browser environment without design tools openned.
+Instructions available at [webdev](./webdev)

 ## Project Structure

 - core - core logic container converting reflect node to various target platform code